mvolkmann/blog/src/zig.md

 There is no linter for Zig, but the Zig compiler provides more guidance than most compilers.

+To see a list of Zig guiding principles, enter `zig zen`.

 ## Tools

 For VS Code, see the extension {% aTargetBlank